windkeepblow/ImdbCrawler/README.md

 our research if we can take advantage of the data on IMDB.
 Please don't use the data for business.

-You can run the code easily as following:
+You can run the code easily as following:\n
 1. Since the code is written by python, you should install python at the first place.
 2. Install mongodb in your machine and start the service.